 If you’ve heard about Lagos, Portugal, before, you’ve probably also heard about Ponta da Piedade and it’s famous golden coastline.

-Here there are lots of caves, grottoes and arches to go into, as you enjoy a one of the boat trips, row in your kayak or paddle on your stand up paddle surfboard over the crystal-clear water.
+Here there are lots of caves, grottoes and arches to go into, as you enjoy one of the boat trips, row in your kayak or paddle on your stand-up paddle surfboard over the crystal-clear water.

-Located 2km from the city center of Lagos, Ponta de Piedade provides a magnificent view of the Atlantic and the shapes of cliffs carved by the ocean and wind.
+Located 2km from the city centre of Lagos, this place provides a magnificent view of the Atlantic and the shapes of cliffs carved by the ocean and wind.

 Near the car park on the cliff tops, you will find long, narrow stairs leading you down to a small cove where you will see cute small fisher boats.

-A few meters away from the coastline, there are several rock formatios on which it is common to see nests of migrating falcons, jackdaws, alpine swifts, pallid swifts and ravens, as well as groups of egrets and cattle egrets.
+A few meters away from the coastline, there are several rock formations on which it is common to see nests of migrating falcons, jackdaws, alpine swifts, pallid swifts, and ravens, as well as groups of egrets and cattle egrets.

 For the most sporty ones and if you dare climbing up 182 steps to the top of the lighthouse, you’ll will have a view over the amazing city and coastline, which marks the limit between land and sea.
 This lighthouse can also be reached by car or foot.